Want a free, no obligation quote?

 If you’re living in a council property, the right to buy government scheme could help you.
 This initiative works by giving people discounts on the price of the council property they are currently living in.
 Discount sizes may vary depending on the house and how long you have been at the property.

 We have a great range of lenders who can support customers that are looking to buy a home using these schemes.
-So if you’d like to understand your options call our friendly experts on 0800 032 4646 or enquire online using the form above.
+So if you’d like to understand your options call our friendly experts or enquire online using the form above.

 How do I apply for first time mortgages?